c4dt/lightarti-rest/tools/README.md

 ## Overview

-To send some data anonymously over the network, Arti-rest rely on a subset of relays of the Tor network.
+To send some data anonymously over the network, Arti-rest relies on a subset of relays of the Tor network.

 This script allows to set up a snapshot of the most reliable Tor relays